Low carb oatmeal may sound like an impossibility, but if you plan carefully, it can even help reduce your glucose spikes. The key is to use oat bran.

 Most oats on the market today are heated to reduce spoiling, so tastes are much improved!

-Oat bran is very nutritious and may improve your health, including cholesterol, diabetes, and may help manage weight.
-Oat bran can make a great low carb oatmeal ingredient in recipes and can replace unhealthy processed flours.
+Oat bran is very nutritious and may improve your health, including cholesterol, and diabetes, and may help manage weight.
+Oat bran can make a great low-carb oatmeal ingredient in recipes and can replace unhealthy processed flour.